minpyaemoe/CS3219-OTOT-Task-A/README.md

 1. Ensure there is no process running at [127.0.0.1](http://127.0.0.1) or [localhost](http://localhost)
 1. Run `sudo docker-compose build` at root folder
-2. Run `sudo docker-compose up -d` at oot folder
+2. Run `sudo docker-compose up -d` at root folder
 3. Access through [127.0.0.1](http://127.0.0.1) or [localhost](http://localhost)